 SAR’s seminar program is a unique and uniquely productive approach to fostering advances in the areas of study supported by the School.
 Seminars promote communication among scholars or practitioners at a critical stage of their research on a shared topic.
 Each seminar consists of up to ten participants — including one or two who serve as chairs — who meet at SAR’s Santa Fe campus for three to five days of intense discussion.

 SAR’s renowned Advanced Seminar program convenes a group of scholars for a five-day seminar, the proceedings of which are considered for publication by SAR Press.
 Two or three Advanced Seminars are selected each year through a competitive application process.

 With funding from the National Science Foundation, the Research Team Seminars assemble a group of scholars and/or practitioners who are at a point in their research when they need two or three days of sustained discussions about the project.

-Short Seminars last for two or three days and convene scholars and/or practitioners to discuss topics that can effectively be tackled in the shorter time frame.
+Short Seminars last for two or three days and convene scholars or practitioners to discuss topics that can effectively be tackled in a shorter time frame.
 These seminars can be scheduled more rapidly than the Advanced Seminars.

 Over the years, the IARC has hosted many seminars relating to areas of its collection.
-The purpose of these seminars is to jointly advance the understanding of the collection and allow artists to interact and share their knowledge.
+The purpose of these seminars is to advance the understanding of the collection and allow Native American artists to interact and share their knowledge.